Rental assistance could soon offer relief to some Wichitans

 That is the question many Wichitans have been asking themselves for quite some time.

-“Having to worry about how I’m going to pay this bill and that bill and pay my rent so that we don’t get evicted and so our bills don’t get cut off,” said Myers.
+“Having to worry about how I’m going to pay this bill and that bill and pay my rent so that we don’t get evicted and so our bills don’t get cut off,” said the resident.

-Myers and her family are hoping they will be able to get some assistance from the city.
+The family is hoping they will be able to get some assistance from the city.

-“I really do hope I get accepted, just so I can get caught up on my bills,” said Myers.
+“I really do hope I get accepted, just so I can get caught up on my bills,” said the resident.
 “Something could potentially get cut off.
 Not having electricity and stuff like that with a 6 month old baby, that’s not okay.”

 Ashley Streid’s family has also been hit hard, too.